SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Developers area/spinalhdl_datamodel.rst

      ...
   }

-This kind of functionality is for instance used in the VexRiscv pipeline to dynamicaly create things.
+This kind of functionality is, for instance, employed in the VexRiscv pipeline to dynamically create components or elements as needed.

 User space netlist analysis
 --------------------------------------------------------------

-The SpinalHDL datamodel is also readable during usertime elaboration.
-Here is is an example which will find the shortest logical path (in terms of clock cycles) to travel through a list of signals.
-In the given case, it is to analyse the latency of the VexRiscv FPU design.
+The SpinalHDL data model is also accessible and can be read during user-time elaboration.
+Here's an example that can help find the shortest logical path (in terms of clock cycles) to traverse a list of signals.
+In this specific case, it is being used to analyze the latency of the VexRiscv FPU design.

 .. code-block:: scala